AndrMenezes/sts2017/README.md

 ## Application of Association Rules and Classification Methods
 In this work the techniques of association rules and classification methods were applied in two real problems.

-1. Determine relationships between climatological variables and rainfall using data from climatological station at Maringá.
+1. Determine the relationship between climatological variables and rainfall using data from climatological station at Maringá.
 The source of the data is Instituo Nacional de Meteorologia [(INMET)](http://www.inmet.gov.br/).

 2. Prediction of Tennis Matches from the data available by [Francesco](https://github.com/okh1/tennis-prediction).
 The following classification methods were used: Classification Based on Associations, k-Nearest Neighbour (KNN), Linear Discriminant Analysis (LDA) and Naye Bayes.